-Benefits of AP for Students
+Benefits of the AP Program for Students

 For students, AP can:

 - Motivate them to attempt more challenging courses in both high school and

 - Develop, in a high school environment, the study skills and habits they will need in

 AP Grades and Reports

-Each May, students take the Advanced Placement Examinations.
+Each May, to complete their Advanced Placement courses, students write the AP Examinations.
 The multiple-choice portions of the exams are scored by computer and the free-response sections are scored by college and high school consultants at the AP Reading in June.
-Grade reports are sent to students, schools, and colleges in July.
+Grade reports are available to students, schools, and colleges in July.

-4 Well qualified
+4 – Well qualified 3 – Qualified

-2 Possibly qualified
+2 – Possibly qualified

-1 No recommendation
+1 – No recommendation

 Pre-AP Literary Studies and Composition 10

-Pre-AP Foundations and Pre-Calculus Mathematics 10
+Pre-AP Foundations and Pre-calculus Mathematics 10 Pre-AP Science 10

-AP Pre-calculus 11
+AP Literary Studies 11

-AP 2-D Design Portfolio 12
+AP 2-D Art and Design

-12 AP 3-D Design Portfolio 12
+12 AP 3-D Art and Design 12

-AP Studio Art Drawing 12
+AP Drawing 12

 AP Biology 12

-AP Calculus BC 12A (taken after completion of AP Calculus AB 12)
+AP Calculus BC 12A

-AP Capstone Research 12 (2nd course for the AP Capstone Diploma)
+AP Capstone Research 12

 AP Chemistry 12